 For many people, crypto niche is still mysterious.
 The processes behind how cryptocurrencies work can actually be pretty technical, and while you don’t really need to understand how they work to use them, it’s still a great idea to learn.

 In this article, we’ll be talking about nodes.
 What are they and how do they work in relation to cryptocurrencies?
+How are crypto nodes differ from masternodes?
 You’ll find out the answers to this and more in just a second.

 In order for cryptocurrencies to function the data must be relayed through nodes.
 These information hubs pass the data through the network, and this network is what allows crypto assets to be decentralized.